lhe2/ntw/README.md

         -   `tents`: 2024 data only. for ntw fertility stats. superseded by `ntw-compare`

+-   misc files

+    -   `feasibility.Rmd`: figs and stats for 2025 feasibility document, exported to corresponding directories in `data/` and `figs/`. (doc writing is in an entirely separate repo!!)

 ### 2024/data...

 top level contains cleaned outputs from `01-cleaning/` scripts that go into the `02-wrangle/` scripts. upon cleaning, a copy of the output is automatically saved into `./archive/` with date (`yymmdd`) prepended into filename. for the most part, this directory is autopopulated by the cleaning scripts.